gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 `brew -S --fink foo`

 # Superenv Notes

 `superenv` is a "super" environment that tries to improve reliability for the general case.
 But it does make making formula harder.

 To not use `superenv`, install with `--env=std`.

 Superenv isolates builds by removing `/usr/local/bin` and all user-PATHs that are not determined to be essential to the build.
 It does this because other PATHs are full of stuff that breaks builds.
 (We have 15,000 tickets as testament!)

 `superenv` tries to remove bad-flags from the commands passed to `clang`/`gcc` and injects others (for example all `keg_only` dependencies are added to the `-I` and `-L` flags.
 If superenv troubles you, try to `brew install --env=std` and report to us if that fixes it.

 # Fortran

 Some software requires a Fortran compiler.
 This can be declared by adding `depends_on :fortran` to a formula. `:fortran` is a special dependency that does several things.

 First, it looks to see if you have set the `FC` environment variable.
-If it is set, Tigerbrew will use this value during compilation.
+If it is set, Leopardbrew will use this value during compilation.
 If it is not set, it will check to see if `gfortran` is found in `PATH`.
-If it is, Tigerbrew will use its location as the value of `FC`.
-Otherwise, the `gcc` formula will be treated as a dependency and installed prior to compilation.
+If it is, Leopardbrew will use its location as the value of `FC`.
+Otherwise, the `gcc` formula (which is an alias to the most current gcc supplied by Leopardbrew – as of this writing, GCC 8 – which includes a Fortran compiler) will be treated as a dependency and installed prior to compilation.

 If you have set `FC` to a custom Fortran compiler, you may additionally set `FCFLAGS` and `FFLAGS`.
-Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Tigerbrew's standard `CFLAGS`.
+Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Leopardbrew’s standard `CFLAGS`.

-When using Tigerbrew's own gfortran compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.
+When using Leopardbrew’s own gfortran compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.

 # How to start over (reset to `master`)?

 Have you created a real mess in git which paralyzes you to create the commit you just want to push?
-Then you might consider start from scratch.
+Then you might consider restarting from scratch.
 Your changes will be discarded in favour of the `master` branch:

 `git checkout master`